Microgreens, Herbs, Lettuce, & Vegetables: 4 Secret Steps on Where and How To Get Started Growing Them

 3. Which Nutrients Do Plants Need?

-You can think of plant nutrients like vitamins – they don’t provide energy, but they are essential building blocks that plants need to thrive.
-Outdoors roots expand to find the nutrient they need in the soil.
-Indoors the roots are limited to smaller containers so you need to add them in.
-While all plants benefit from the same group of nutrients and minerals, at certain times in their development (when making a tomato for example) they’ll benefit from a little “boost”.
+You can think of plant nutrients like vitamins—they don’t provide energy, but they are essential building blocks that plants need to thrive.
+Outdoors, roots expand to find the nutrients they need in the soil.
+Indoors, the roots are limited to smaller containers, so you need to add them in.
+While all plants benefit from the same group of nutrients and minerals, at certain times in their development (when making a tomato, for example) they’ll benefit from a little “boost.”

 4. How Should I Be Caring For My Plants?